 It was eye-opening.
-If I could fill up a bag in a couple of days, how much recyclable material had I irresponsibly thrown away over the last 12 years?
+If I could fill up a bag in a couple of days, how much recyclable material had I irresponsibly thrown away in the past?
 Immediately, I was inspired to make recycling a habit.
 Years later, this habit is still going strong.

 Habits Add Up Quickly- Are You Doing the Math?

 My prior failure to recycle was obviously not due to a desire to harm the environment.
 It was just a mindless habit.

 Some estimates report that over 40% of our daily behaviors are habitual.
 Chances are that you have many mindless bad habits as well.
 Maybe you eat more junk food than you realize.
 Or, maybe you watch more television than you realize.
 Or, maybe you waste more time on social media than you realize.

 In the moment, it might seem like you are only eating one cookie, or only watching one show, or only spending a few minutes on Facebook.
 However, it’s not just one behavior.
 It’s one behavior that you repeat over and over and over.

 Isolated behaviors might not seem like a big deal.
 However, they add up quickly.
 In Work Stronger and in my corporate programs, I use a simple example to illustrate this point.
 If you drink one sixteen-ounce sweetened iced tea today, that’s only 150 calories and thirty-seven grams of sugar.
 That by itself is not a big deal.